Mobile App

 Reflections & Next Steps

-Swipe Buy successfully demonstrates that applying a human-centred design process from the very start — grounded in real research and refined through structured evaluation — produces a product that genuinely solves a user problem.
-The swipe mechanic proved to be far more than a novelty; validated by both academic literature and primary user research, it addresses a real emotional gap in the current thrift shopping experience.
+Swipe Buy demonstrates that a human-centred process grounded in real research produces a product that genuinely solves a user problem.
+The swipe mechanic is more than a novelty; it addresses a real emotional gap in the thrift shopping experience, validated by research.

-The heuristic evaluation was a particularly valuable stage.
-Having four independent evaluators review the prototype surfaced issues that would have been easy to overlook — and catching them at this stage, before user testing, meant they could be resolved quickly and cheaply.
-It reinforced a key lesson: expert review and user testing are not interchangeable — they complement each other and both are necessary.
+The heuristic evaluation proved particularly valuable.
+Four independent evaluators surfaced issues that would have been easy to overlook, reinforcing a key lesson: expert review and user testing are not interchangeable; they complement each other, and both are necessary.

 “Amine have done a great job in very short period of time.
 All my preferences and ideas were put together in perfect way and beautiful website.”